-At June 30, 2012, our working capital was \$40.9 million, including cash and cash equivalents and investments of \$38.9 million.
-We have a bank line of credit agreement that is collateralized by our accounts receivable and provides us the ability to draw up to \$7.0 million, subject to certain covenants and restrictions.
-At June 30, 2012, we had an outstanding obligation of \$1.9 million under the line of credit.
-In March 2012, we made a principal payment of \$2.3 million on our long-term debt as required under our loan agreement.
-We made an additional principal payment of \$1.9 million in June 2012.
-During the six months ended June 30, 2012, our payments for capital expenditures were \$1.2 million.
-We are estimating capital expenditures to be higher in 2012 compared to 2011 primarily for research and development equipment to continue our improvements in manufacturing productivity, sales demonstration and loaner equipment to support the growth in our global customer base and a new enterprise resource planning system.
+At March 31, 2013, our working capital was \$87.0 million, including cash, cash equivalents, and investments of \$86.9 million.
+We have a bank line of credit agreement that is collateralized by our assets, excluding intellectual property, and provides us the ability to draw up to \$10.0 million, of which \$6.0 million is available on a non-formula basis, subject to certain covenants and other restrictions.
+The balance of \$4.0 million is available based on eligible receivables.
+At March 31, 2013, we had no borrowing outstanding under the bank line of credit.
+We are estimating capital expenditures to be higher in 2013 primarily to continue our improvements in manufacturing productivity, equipment for research and development to support development and commercialization of new and existing products and services, sales demonstration and loaner equipment to service the growth in our global customer base, and computer equipment and software to support our growth.

-We believe our existing cash and cash equivalents and investments will be sufficient to meet our working capital and capital expenditure needs for at least the next 18 months.
+We believe our existing cash, cash equivalents, and investments will be sufficient to meet our working capital and capital expenditure needs for at least the next 18 months.
 However, we may experience lower than expected cash generated from operating activities or greater than expected capital expenditures, cost of revenue or operating expenses, and we may need to raise additional capital to expand the commercialization of our products, expand and fund our operations, further our research and development activities, or acquire or invest in a business.
-Our future funding requirements will depend on many factors, including market acceptance of our products, the cost of our research and development activities, the cost of filing and prosecuting patent applications, the cost of defending, in litigation or otherwise, any claims that we infringe third-party patents or violate other intellectual property rights, the cost and timing of regulatory clearances or approvals, if any, the cost and timing of establishing additional sales, marketing and distribution capabilities, the cost and timing of establishing additional technical support capabilities, and the effect of competing technological and market developments.
+Our future funding requirements will depend on many factors, including market acceptance of our products, the cost of our research and development activities, the cost of filing and prosecuting patent applications, the cost associated with litigation or disputes relating to intellectual property rights or otherwise, the cost and timing of regulatory clearances or approvals, if any, the cost and timing of establishing additional sales, marketing and distribution capabilities, the cost and timing of establishing additional technical support capabilities, and the effect of competing technological and market developments.
 In the future, we may acquire businesses or technologies from third parties, and we may decide to raise additional capital through debt or equity financing to the extent we believe this is necessary to successfully complete these acquisitions.
-We currently have no commitments or agreements relating to any such acquisitions.
+We currently have no material commitments or agreements relating to any such acquisitions.